Russlewisbo/markdown-cv/index.md

 __Full Professor with Tenure, Department of Clinical and Administrative Sciences, University of Houston College of Pharmacy__ | Houston, Texas

 `2005-2011`
-__Associate Professor with Tenure, Department of Clinical and Administrative Sciences, University of Houston College of Pharmacy, __ | Houston, Texas
+__Associate Professor with Tenure, Department of Clinical and Administrative Sciences, University of Houston College of Pharmacy__ | Houston, Texas

 `2005-2007`
 __Chair, ad interm,Department of Clinical and Administrative Sciences, University of Houston College of Pharmacy__ | Houston, Texas